I know that many of you will have this lens, because it's probably the one that most people go for when upgrading from

 7) The lens is sharper two stops down

 Most lenses, including this one, are slightly sharper when not used at their widest aperture.
 It can vary from lens to lens, but generally it will be sharper two stops down, so around F2.5 to F2.8 for this lens, but test your own to see what you think, and how your particular lens performs.

-The most important thing to remember is that you can take stunning images with your 50mm F1.8, you just need to learn how to use it!
-Learning about light and how to expose correctly for it will have a huge impact on how your final images turn out - regardless of which lens or camera they were taken with.
+The most important thing to remember is that you CAN take stunning images with your 50mm F1.8, you just need to learn how to use it!
+Learning about light and how to expose correctly will have a huge impact on how your final images turn out - regardless of which lens or camera they were taken with.
 Spend some time learning about exposure, light and composition too, so you can create images with that WOW factor.

-You can get started for free, right now, by becoming a Live Snap Love subscriber, and getting access to my FREE Beginners Photography course as a bonus - nearly 10,000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you don't miss it.
-Either click on the image below, or find out more about this subscriber only bonus right here.
+Before you go, why not enroll in my FREE Beginners Photography course - nearly 10,000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you don't miss it!
+Either click on the image below, or find out what's included in this free 5 day video course right here.